magento/devdocs/guides/v2.1/howdoi/design_config.md

 ## Customize the grid {#customize_grid}

 The grid containing the configuration scopes is implemented using the [grid UI component]({{site.gdeurl21}}ui-components/ui-listing-grid.html).

 To customize the grid view, take the following steps:

 1. In the `<your_module_dir>/view/adminhtml/ui_component` directory add the empty `design_config_listing.xml`.

-3. In the scope of `<listing></listing>` add all other customizations.
-Your `design_config_listing.xml` is merged with the same files from the other modules.
-So there is no need to copy their content, you only need to put the new things you add.
-Even if you want to customize the existing entities, you only have to mention those options, the values of which are customized.
-For example, if you only want to rename the column displaying the selected theme, your grid config must contain the following:
+3. In the scope of `<listing></listing>` add your customizations.
+For example, if you want to rename the column displaying the selected theme, your grid configuration must contain the following:

 {%highlight xml%}